William W. Towns

 Assistant Vice President, Neighborhood Initiatives

-William is an alumnus of Harvard University’s John F. Kennedy School of Government, Notre Dame’s Mendoza School of Business, University of Wisconsin’s Madison Graaskamp Center for Real Estate, and Loyola University Chicago’s Quinlan School of Business.
+William is an alumnus of Harvard University’s Institute for Management and Leadership in Education, Harvard University’s John F. Kennedy School of Government, the University of Notre Dame’s Mendoza School of Business, University of Wisconsin’s Madison Graaskamp Center for Real Estate, and Loyola University Chicago’s Quinlan School of Business.

 In 2013, Mayor Rahm Emanuel appointed William to the City of Chicago’s Community Land Trust Board.
 He also serves on the Cook County Economic Development Advisory Committee, PNC Bank’s Community Development Advisory Board and the Department of Justice Federal Bureau of Investigation’s Chicago FBI Citizens’ Academy Alumni Board.
 In June 2014, William received the University of Notre Dame’s Mendoza School of Business Alumni Service Award for his dedication to improving Chicago neighborhoods.